What does a fuel cell engineer do?

 Fuel cell engineers specialize in the design, development, and implementation of fuel cell technology.
 Fuel cells are electrochemical devices that convert the chemical energy of fuels such as hydrogen, natural gas, or methanol into electrical energy, heat, and water.
 They are highly efficient and emit few or no pollutants, making them a cleaner and more sustainable energy source than traditional fossil fuels.

-Fuel cell engineers play a crucial role in advancing the use of this efficient, reliable, and cost-effective energy for various applications such as transportation, stationary power generation, and portable power.
+Fuel cell engineers advance the use of this efficient, reliable, and cost-effective energy for various applications such as transportation, stationary power generation, and portable power.
 By addressing pressing environmental and societal challenges, such as climate change, air pollution, and energy security, they are driving innovation and creating new opportunities in the energy industry.

 What does a Fuel Cell Engineer do?